KeremDem1/KeremDem1/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Java and GDScript
+- 🌱 I’m currently learning C++ and GDScript
 - 👯 I’m looking to collaborate on GitHub
-- 🤔 I’m looking for help with CS 102 homeworks
+- 🤔 I’m looking for help with CS 202 homeworks
 - 💬 Ask me about my daily life
 - 📫 How to reach me: kerem.demiroren@outlook.com
 - 😄 Pronouns: The man